niccoxx/kafka-cluster/README.md

 # Local kafka cluster
-## With this yaml file you can get up a kafka cluster in you local environment.
-My test is for api rest env :)
+## With this yaml file you can get up a kafka cluster in your local environment.
+My test is only for an api rest env :)
 - podman compose up -d
 - podman-compose down
 - http://localhost:38082/ (api rest endpoint)